sckott/baad_blog/ropensci.md

 # 5. A living database

-We hope that baad will continue to grow.
-To that end, we have written a very small package [baad.data](https://github.com/traitecoevo/baad.data) for accessing data by version.
-Users can run
+We hope that BAAD will continue to grow.
+To that end, we have written a very small package [baad.data](https://github.com/traitecoevo/baad.data) for accessing data by version in `R`.
+After installing the package (instructions [here](https://github.com/traitecoevo/baad.data)), users can run

 ```r
 baad.data:::data("ecology")